mend0z0/Drone/README.md

 	1. Power-supply circuitry

 - Developing ESC Firmware
-	1. Peripherals: ADC, CANBus, PWM/DAC, ...
-	1. Initializing FreeRTOS and accessing to the required peripherals
+	1. Initializing FreeRTOS and accessing to the required peripherals (ADC, CANBus, PWM/DAC, ...)
 	1. A driver code for running BLDC correctly.
 	1. A control loop implementation for RPM speed stability.
 	1. A driver code for CANBus peripheral and establishing a protocol for communication.